What is Study Abroad at UC?

 There are also additional costs to factor into your budget per semester:

-- Insurance which meets UC requirements $295 NZD in 2016 for Studentsafe-University insurance (costs vary depending on selected provider).
+- Insurance which meets UC requirements $310 NZD per semester in 2018 for Studentsafe-University insurance (costs vary depending on selected provider).
 All students are required to have medical and travel insurance which meets UC requirements.